DRM 111 Practical Theatre Arts I (1 Credits)

-Study of the general principles and techniques of interviewing, auditioning and rehearsing for careers in theatrical performance, design and technology.
+Study of the general principles and techniques of interviewing, auditioning, and rehearsing for careers in theatrical performance, design, and technology.

-Methods and approaches for future theatre professionals on how to seek and obtain employment and graduate study opportunities for careers in theatrical performance, design and technology.
+Methods and approaches for future theatre professionals on how to seek and obtain employment and graduate study opportunities for careers in theatrical performance, design, and technology.

-DRM 113 Theater Movement I (3 Credits)
+DRM 113 Theatre Movement I (3 Credits)

 DRM 114 Introduction to Theatre (3 Credits)